Tooth Sensitivity and What You Can Do?

 Sensitive teeth are a common issue with a lot of people today.
 You’re not alone and your Burbank dentist Dr. Sahakyan is there to help you guide through.
 Here are a few simple ways suggested by him to get early relief from sharp sensations.

-- Use Alcohol-Free Mouth Rinse – Alcohol-base mouthwash can also contribute to producing sensitivity in teeth because alcohol can irritate the tooth nerve.
+- Use Alcohol-Free Mouth Rinse – Alcohol-based mouthwash can also contribute to producing sensitivity in teeth because alcohol can irritate the tooth nerve.
 Most important, it may also stain your teeth.
 Therefore, change to an alcohol-free, non-irritating mouthwash after brushing your teeth.

 - Choose Your Brush Carefully – Always look for a soft-bristle toothbrush when choosing one for daily use.
 It’s gentle on the teeth and will make them last longer.
 Besides that, remember to always be gentle with your teeth while brushing.
 Doing it vigorously can cause damage to your teeth.
-Ask your Burbank dentist for guidance on proper brushing technique.
+Ask your Burbank dentist for guidance on proper brushing techniques.

 - Talk To A Dentist – The above remedies should ideally work within a week.
-In case you notice no improvement and the sensitivity is severe, show to a dentist in Burbank.
-Dr. Sahakyan will assist you get relief at the earliest.
+In case you notice no improvement and the sensitivity is severe, show it to a dentist in Burbank.
+Dr. Sahakyan will assist you to get relief at the earliest.
 Besides that, he may also apply fluoride on the sensitive parts of your teeth.
 This helps provide pain relief because the tooth enamel becomes strong.